-In this article we will discuss some common questions you as an employer, HR manager or compliance officers may face during this sudden shift of workplace model.
+In this article, we will discuss some common questions you, as an employer, HR manager, or compliance officer, may face during this sudden shift in the workplace model.

-This article is inspired by SafeWork Australia and other regulatory bodies.
+SafeWork Australia and other regulatory bodies inspire this article.

-Should an employer disclose the measures taken by him as COVID-19 precautions to the employees?
+Should an employer disclose the measures he took as COVID-19 precautions to the employees?

 Taking precautionary measures is of utmost importance.
-But a consultative approach should be taken while discussing workplace health and safety matters with the staff.
+However, a consultative approach should be taken while discussing workplace health and safety matters with the staff.

 They should be allowed to have a say in discussions about workplace health and safety as they are most likely to know about the potential hazards and risks of their work.

-So as an employer it is advisable to keep your employees in the loop while making any decisions, this will help you majorly in two ways: first, it will increase the workplace productivity and second it will increase the cooperation.
+So as an employer, it is advisable to keep your employees in the loop while making any decisions, this will help you majorly in two ways: first, it will increase workplace productivity, and second it will increase cooperation.

 WHS has no laws that explicitly say when an employer can ask an employee to work from home.

-Another important thing is that you stay aware of the nature of your business and it’s requirements.
+Another important thing is that you stay aware of the nature of your business and its requirements.
 Understanding the specifics of your workplace is important.
-For all the workers and towards whom you owe a WHS duty you must take every step you reasonably possible to minimise if not eliminate any risks to health and safety.
+For all the workers and towards whom you owe a WHS duty, you must take every step reasonably possible to minimise, if not eliminate, any risks to health and safety.

 Needless to say, if an employee is confirmed to have COVID-19, you must ensure that the worker does not come to work while being infected.
 Take great efforts to test other employees as well.

-If you notice anyone exhibiting signs like frequent sneezing, coughing, you can consider them as unfit for work.
+If you notice anyone exhibiting signs like frequent sneezing or coughing, you can consider them unfit for work.
 Have strict workplace policies and procedures in place and follow them.

 Can an employee deny coming to work?